(Ask to see private professional Toy Design portfolio for projects not disclosed to public yet)

 I came up with many concepts for a hauler that fit this criteria, and ultimately my "Extend N Stunt" Hauler- name changed to "Speed Track Transporter" was the chosen design!

-The "Speed Track Transporter" holds 11 die-cast cars, transforms into one long race track that can have additional Hot Wheels track added to the end, and cars can be launched from the cab down the track!
+The "Speed Track Transporter" holds 11 die-cast cars, transforms into one long race track that can have additional Hot Wheels track added to the end, and cars can be launched from the cab down the track.

-What makes this toy extra cool is that it can transform from its double-decker state to a single-lane while keeping all cars on board, something other haulers like this do not do.
-It is also still able to drive while in its transformed state due to the additional wheels added to the end of the trailer, something else that separates it from other car haulers made in the past.
+It can also still drive while in its transformed state due to the additional wheels added to the end of the trailer, something else that separates it from other car haulers made in the past.

 Because Hot Wheels already has a large portfolio of haulers, it was important to be innovative!